bluefroguk1/empire-dump/content/Wiki/Game Design/Open tickets.md

 ## Using an Open Ticket
 * You can use an open ticket to book for any event
 * You can book [[Online|online]] up to one week before the event starts Using an open ticket is straightforward.
 Any open tickets you have purchased [[Will|will]] appear in your [https://www.profounddecisions.co.uk/account/summary account summary], alongside a red action button labelled "Use Open Tickets".
-This button will open a screen listing all the open tickets you currently have in your inventory.
+This button [[Will|will]] open a screen listing all the open tickets you currently have in your inventory.
-Each ticket is set to "leave as open ticket" by default - nothing will happen to these tickets until you select a new option.
+Each ticket is set to "leave as open ticket" by default - nothing [[Will|will]] happen to these tickets until you select a new option.
 To use an open ticket just select "Convert to Event Booking".
-A drop down menu will appear which lists every available Profound Decisions event for which you're not currently booked.
+A drop down menu [[Will|will]] appear which lists every available Profound Decisions event for which you're not currently booked.
 Select the event you want for each ticket you are using and then hit save.
 Your open ticket will be converted to an event booking.
 Your account summary will now show that you're booked for the chosen event and have one less open ticket than you had currently.
 You can use your open ticket to book an event without charge up to one week before the event begins.
 After that date you will have to pay a surcharge to use the ticket on the [[Gate|gate]] if you want to attend the event.
 ## Transferring a Ticket
 * You can transfer open tickets to other players